 There are many different tests to diagnose cardiomyopathy.
 You may have 1 or more of the following tests below.
 Your healthcare provider will tell you what to expect.

 This will help your healthcare provider see if there’s fluid in your lungs, if your heart is enlarged, or both.

 This is an imaging test that uses ultrasound (sound waves) to take pictures of your heart.
 It shows how your heart is beating and pumping blood and can show if there’s anything wrong with your heart muscle, heart valves, or both.

 An electrocardiogram shows the electrical activity of your heart.
 It shows things such as how fast your heart is beating and if you have an arrhythmia.
 During this test, your healthcare provider will place sensors (electrodes) on your chest, arms, legs, or all 3.
 The sensors will show how your heart is working.

 During this procedure, your healthcare provider will insert a thin catheter (long, flexible tube) into a blood vessel in your arm or leg and move it up to your heart.
 Once the end of the catheter is in your heart, your healthcare provider will put a special dye into the arteries of your heart.
 They’ll use a special x-ray machine to watch the dye move out of your heart and see how it flows through your coronary arteries (the blood vessels that carry blood to your heart muscle).
-This can help the healthcare provider find out if there are any blockages in your heart or blood vessels.
+This can help your healthcare provider find out if there are any blockages in your heart or blood vessels.